 The Texas Tone 12™ is my signature amp, the one that started it all, and my most popular model.
 Incredibly touch sensitive and dynamic, it has those crisp cleans and crunchy punch & pop that only a good tube amp can provide - and that you expect.
 Couple that with my unique, old-school, grid-bias tremolo that pulses with that "Hypnotic Slam Effect" and you have a highly portable 14 Watt combo amp perfect for Indie, blues, country, pop, and rock, whether on stage, in the studio, or at home.
 You want a small combo amp, with killer tremolo, that can get that sweet and creamy tube crunch without splitting your eardrums, yet still have enough clean headroom to play those clean fills?
 This is it.

-The Texas Tone 12™ exemplifies the touch-sensitve dynamics that vintage tube amps are famous for.
+The Texas Tone 12™ exemplifies the touch-sensitive dynamics that vintage tube amps are famous for.
 Control your picking attack and tone and volume from your guitar, and you'll be amazed at the touch dynamics!
-The Texas Tone 12™ responds to your input with in a way that defines "touch sensitive".
+The Texas Tone 12™ responds to your input with in a way that defines touch sensitivity.
 You won't have trouble finding your sweet spot!
 For clean, country picking, plug into the #2 input, crank the Volume and Tone to 10, and let 'er rip.
 For blues or rock, plug into the #1 input, and crunch to your heart's delight.

 The Texas Tone 12™ features deep bass response and shimmering highs without being muddy or ice-pick harsh.
 Break-up is easily controlled via the guitarist's attack on the strings and judicious use of your guitar's volume and tone controls.
 From clean to dirty, this amp allows you to remain in control of your sound.
 Jazz, country, blues, or rock, you'll be surprised at the variety of tones you can achieve with this amp.